AloPeyk/AloPeyk-WooCommerce-Plugin/README.txt

 Then you have to enter the API key you've obtained from [Alopeyk](https://alopeyk.com "Alopeyk On-demand Delivery") in the API Key field laid in plugin's settings page.
 You can access the settings page by clicking the Settings link below Alopeyk item in Dashboard sidebar menu.

-It is also highly recommended to enter your specific [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key "Get Google Maps API Key") in the relevent field in settings page.
+It is also highly recommended to enter your specific [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key "Get Google Maps API Key") in the relevant field in settings page.

 == Frequently Asked Questions ==